music-miko/go/internal/modules/README.md

-# 🎮 YukkiMusic Modules & Commands System
+# 🎮 ArcMusic Modules & Commands System

 The **Modules System** implements all bot commands and features through a modular handler pipeline.
 It is responsible for parsing user input, enforcing permissions via filters, and orchestrating high-level bot behavior by interacting with the `core`, `database`, and `platforms` packages.